What is Lion's Mane Mushroom?

 Increased levels of NGF are associated with neurogenesis and neuroplasticity, which may potentially lead to antidepressant-like effects.

-A study found that chronic administration of Lion's Mane ethanolic extract significantly increased the number of PCNA- positive cells and Ki67-positive cells in the subgranular zone of the dentate gyrus.
+A study found that chronic administration of Lion's Mane ethanolic extract significantly increased the number of PCNA-positive and Ki67-positive cells in the subgranular zone of the dentate gyrus.
 This result indicates that Lion's Mane could promote the proliferation of hippocampal neural stem or progenitor cells.
 (10)

 The underlying mechanism of hippocampal neurogenesis induced by Lion's Mane was suggested to involve NGF synthesis, which is necessary to regulate differentiation, proliferation, and maintenance of neuronal cells.